Judechuks/jc-financial/README.md

 Contains the different available tips and tools that will be made available to customers.

 ### 7. FOOTER SECTION
-Contains the different social media platforms users can you to reach out to the support teams, copyright info, etc.
+Contains the different social media platforms users can use to reach out to the support teams, copyright info, etc.

 ## Technologies
 The technologies involved includes: